LA’s first organic edible gardening company

 If Victoria were a vegetable, she’d be a Victoria Rhubarb.

-If Daniel was a vegetable, he’d be an eggplant.
+If Whit were a vegetable, she’d be an asparagus shoot.

-If Sheena were a vegetable, she’d be a bok choi.
+If Sheena were a vegetable, she’d be a Swiss Chard.